 Getting Started With the WhatsApp Business App

 Let's start with the basics.
-In order to use the WhatsApp Business App, you will need a spare phone number and an Android phone.
+In order to use the WhatsApp Business App, you will need a spare phone number and a phone.
 Just like the regular WhatsApp, your account is tied to your phone number.
-Therefore you'll likely need to pick up an extra sim card and perhaps even an Android phone if you don't have one already.
+Therefore you'll likely need to pick up an extra sim card and perhaps even an extra phone if you don't have one already.

 Luckily at Rocketbots many of us are using dual sim android devices so this wasn't an issue.
 And no, for those of you asking, you will not be able to use the same number for your WhatsApp account and your WhatsApp Business account.